History of Citibank in Timeline

 March 2008: Citibank Sets Up Mobile Money Ventures

-In March 2008, Citibank established Mobile Money Ventures, a joint venture with SK Telecom, to develop mobile apps for banking.
+In March 2008, Citibank established Mobile Money Ventures as a joint venture with SK Telecom.
+The purpose was to develop mobile apps for banking.

-In May 2008, Citibank closed an $87.5 million leaseback transaction for branches located in New York City.
+In May 2008, Citibank finalized an $87.5 million leaseback transaction involving its branches located in New York City.

-July 2008: Citibank's German Division Sold to Crédit Mutuel
+July 2008: Citibank German Division Sold to Cru00e9dit Mutuel

 In July 2008, Citibank Privatkunden AG & Co.
 KGaA, Citibank's German division, was sold to Crédit Mutuel.

-In August 2008, Citibank was ordered to repay $14 million to 53,000 customers in California after a three-year investigation by the California Attorney General.
-This amount was removed from customer accounts over an 11-year period (1992 to 2003) through an electronic "account sweeping program," plus an additional $4 million in interest and penalties.
+In August 2008, Citibank was ordered to repay $14 million to 53,000 customers.
+This was the result of an investigation by the California Attorney General following an electronic "account sweeping program" from 1992 to 2003.
+Citibank also had to pay an additional $4 million in interest and penalties.

-November 23, 2008: Citigroup Receives Additional U.S. Treasury Investment
+November 23, 2008: Citigroup Receives Additional Government Investment

-On November 23, 2008, Citigroup received an additional $20 billion investment from the U.S. Treasury, along with guarantees for risky assets of $306 billion, in addition to an initial investment of $25 billion, due to the 2008 financial crisis.
+On November 23, 2008, Citigroup received an additional $20 billion investment from the U.S. Treasury, along with guarantees for $306 billion in risky assets, in addition to an initial investment of $25 billion.
+This was a result of the 2008 financial crisis and the losses from subprime lending assets.

-On January 16, 2009, Citigroup announced the separation of Citi Holdings Inc., which included its non-core businesses and higher-risk assets, from Citicorp.
-This was intended to allow Citibank to focus on its core banking operations.
+On January 16, 2009, Citigroup announced the separation of Citi Holdings Inc., encompassing non-core businesses and higher-risk assets, from Citicorp.
+This split was intended to allow Citibank to focus on its core banking operations.

 2009: Citi Field Opens

-Citi Field, the stadium of the New York Mets, opened in 2009 as part of a naming rights deal with Citi.
+Citi Field, the new stadium of the New York Mets, opened in 2009 as a result of Citibank's sponsorship deal.

 2009: Citibank 'Spanked' for Failing to Update Databases

-Citibank got 'spanked' in 2009 for failing to update their databases and allowing yakuza to do business with them again.
+In 2009, Citibank was 'spanked' for failing to update their databases, which allowed yakuza to continue doing business with them after previous penalties in 2004.

-Citibank was punished by the Japanese Financial Services Agency in 2009 for aiding and abetting money laundering by yakuza members.
+In 2009, Citibank was punished by the Japanese Financial Services Agency for aiding and abetting money laundering by yakuza members.
+The US did not issue a parallel punishment.

-February 22, 2010: Citibank's German Division Renamed Targobank
+February 22, 2010: Citibank German Division Renamed Targobank

 On February 22, 2010, Citibank Privatkunden AG & Co.
-KGaA, formerly Citibank's German division, was renamed to Targobank.
+KGaA, formerly Citibank's German division which was sold in July 2008, was renamed to Targobank.

-By 2010, Citibank had fully repaid the loans received from the U.S. Treasury, including interest, which resulted in a net profit for the U.S. federal government.
+By 2010, Citibank had fully repaid its loans to the U.S. Treasury, including interest, resulting in a net profit for the U.S. federal government.
+These loans were originally provided as part of a bailout following the 2008 financial crisis.

 On March 20, 2017, The Guardian reported that Citibank was among the American banks that handled laundered funds related to the FSB, as uncovered by the Russian Laundromat investigation.
 Citibank processed $37 million of the $63.7 million processed by US banks between 2010 and 2014.

-June 2011: Mobile Money Ventures Sold to Intuit
+June 2011: Sale of Mobile Money Ventures to Intuit

-In June 2011, Citibank sold its Mobile Money Ventures venture to Intuit.
+In June 2011, Citibank sold its Mobile Money Ventures joint venture, initially created in March 2008, to Intuit.

-On October 19, 2011, Citigroup, the parent of Citibank, agreed to pay a $285 million civil fraud penalty to the U.S. Securities and Exchange Commission, which accused the company of betting against risky mortgage-related investments that it sold to clients.
+On October 19, 2011, Citigroup agreed to pay a $285 million civil fraud penalty after the U.S. Securities and Exchange Commission accused the company of betting against risky mortgage-related investments that it sold to its clients.

 2013: Citibank Sponsors Citi Bike

-Citibank is the main sponsor of New York City's bike-share scheme Citi Bike since its launch in 2013.
+Citibank has been the main sponsor of New York City's bike-share scheme, Citi Bike, since its launch in 2013.

-In 2013, Citibank closed its Philadelphia locations for "efficiency-driven" reasons.
+In 2013, Citibank closed the Philadelphia locations opened in 2006 for "efficiency-driven" reasons.

-2013: Purchase of Best Buy's Credit Card Portfolio
+2013: Purchase of Best Buy Credit Card Portfolio

 In 2013, Citibank purchased the credit card portfolio of Best Buy from Capital One.

-In September 2014, Citigroup exited the Texas market by selling 41 branches to BB&T, as part of a larger plan to exit retail banking in 11 markets, primarily in Europe and Central America.
+In September 2014, Citigroup exited the Texas market with the sale of 41 branches to BB&T, as part of a broader strategy to exit retail banking in 11 markets, primarily in Europe and Central America.

 On March 20, 2017, The Guardian reported that Citibank was among the American banks that handled laundered funds related to the FSB, as uncovered by the Russian Laundromat investigation.
 Citibank processed $37 million of the $63.7 million processed by US banks between 2010 and 2014.